 - C1.
-Examples of work assignments that are not appropriate for Members on a Safety Plan include, but are not limited to: - Work in a parish; - Work in a school or other youth-serving organization; and - o Work that involves one-on-one with vulnerable populations. - C2.
-It is recognized that Members on a Safety Plan may participate in community mass; however, it is encouraged the Institute exercise caution in assigning duties to a Member on a Safety Plan when members of the public attend community mass. - C3.
-The role of Local Superior is a form of ecclesiastical office.
+It is recognized that Members on a Safety Plan may participate in community Mass; however, it is encouraged that the Institute exercise caution in assigning liturgical duties to a Member on a Safety Plan when members of the public attend community Mass. - C2.
+The consultation with the review board regarding an assignment for a Member on a Safety Plan applies to any assignment, including internal assignments.

-Sample Guidelines for Assignment of Work Sample Safety Plan
+Sample Guidelines for Assignment of Work

+Sample Safety Plan